Bassenthwaite Lake

+Bassenthwaite Lake is a body of water in the Lake District in North West England, near the town of Keswick.
+It has an area of 5.3 km2, making the fourth largest of the lakes in the region.
+The lake has a length of approximately 4 mi long and maximum width of 0.75 mi, a maximum depth of 19 m, and a surface elevation of 68 m above sea level.
+Its primary inflow and outflow is the River Derwent, which drains into the Irish Sea at Workington.
+The lake is in the unitary authority of Cumberland, and the ceremonial county of Cumbria.

-It is the only body of water in the Lake District to use the word "lake" in its name, all the others being "waters" (for example, Derwentwater), "meres" (for example, Windermere) or "tarns" (for example, Dock Tarn).
-It is fed by, and drains into, the River Derwent.
-The lake lies at the foot of Skiddaw, near the town of Keswick.
+Bassenthwaite Lake is the only body of water in the Lake District to use the word 'lake' in its name, all the others using the local terms 'water' (e.g. Derwentwater), 'mere' (e.g. Windermere) or tarn' (e.g. Dock Tarn).
 Some maps dating from the 18th century do in fact mark this lake with the name Bassenwater, and the use of the name Broadwater for this lake is also attested.

 The A66 dual carriageway runs roughly north–south along the western side of the lake.
 The lay-bys are popular spots for photographers and bird watchers looking for osprey.
 The section running south towards Keswick was built along the course of the former Cockermouth, Keswick and Penrith railway line.

 Origin

 Like the other Lake District lakes, Bassenthwaite Lake lies in a glacially eroded valley, left after the last glaciation.
 Bassenthwaite Lake is linked to Derwent Water by the River Derwent, which crosses the 3 mi alluvial plain between the two lakes.
 There has been speculation that Derwent Water and Bassenthwaite Lake were once one larger lake with the alluvial flats now separating them formed from partial infill of the original basin.